Srijan-namaste/Temperature-Converter/README.md

 # Temperature-Converter
-This is a tool used for conversion of temperature between different units.
+This is a tool used for the conversion of temperature between different units.
 It is made with HTML, styled in CSS & programmed using JAVA Script.
-It comprizes of conversion between 3 units which are Celsius, Fahrenheit & Kelvin.
+It can do conversion between 3 units: Celsius, Fahrenheit & Kelvin.
-It is precise upto two decimal places.
-It has 4 type of conversions.
+It is precise up to two decimal places.
+It has 4 types of conversions.
-These conversion are: -> from Celsius to Fahrenheit
+These conversions are: -> from Celsius to Fahrenheit
                       -> from Fahrenheit to Celsius
                       -> from Celsius to Kelvin
                       -> from Kelvin to Celsius